Horse Heaven Hills: Agriculture

 Irrigation from the Yakima and Columbia Rivers has recently made parts of the Horse Heaven Hills into an important agricultural region.
 Where there is no irrigation, dryland wheat is grown.
 The irrigation network continues to be expanded.
 An example of this is a project in 2016 that allowed for 4000 acre more land to be irrigated.
 Projects like this have been opposed by wheat growers that lease the land they grow on, because they lose out to farmers who grow other crops.

 Where irrigation water is accessible, a variety of crops can be grown.
 Some of these include potatoes, onions, and carrots in the ground.
 This also provides opportunities for orchards and wineries.

 There are numerous wineries in the range, some of which grow a number of Washington's cult wines.
 The Horse Heaven Hills AVA, an American Viticultural Area, was established in 2005 for the benefit of the wineries in the region.
 Chateau Ste.
 Michelle operates the single largest wine making facility in the state of Washington in the town of Paterson.

 Energy

 Much of the range has favorable wind conditions for power generation.
 As such, the Horse Heaven Hills are the site of several wind farms generating electricity for the region.
 The Nine Mile Canyon Project located to the south of Kennewick and Finley covers 75 acre and is capable of producing 95.9 megawatts.
 This project was built in three phases between 2002 and 2007.
 It is tied into the Bonneville Power Administration transmission system.

 The Juniper Canyon Wind Project near Bickleton started construction in 2010 in two phases.
 The first phase is capable of producing 150 megawatts, with the second portion adding 100 megawatts.
-It is also tied into to the Bonneville Power Administration system through a newly built 20.4 mi transmission line.
+It is also tied into the Bonneville Power Administration system through a newly built 20.4 mi transmission line.